-In the event the audited party fails to take appropriate action in response to the report or due to the nature of discrepancy, the IdenTrust PMA may instruct the CIO to Revoke Certificates that are Issued to or halt temporarily operations of the affected CA, RA and/or CMS, or take other actions deemed as appropriate.
+In the event that the External RA fails to take appropriate action in response to the report or due to the nature of discrepancy, the IdenTrust PMA may instruct the IdenTrust Head of Operations to Revoke Certificates that are Issued to or halt temporarily operations of the affected CA, RA and/or CMS, or take other actions deemed as appropriate.
 The PMA may also refer the matter to IdenTrust legal counsel for further action.
 The nature of problem may dictate (per this CPS or IGC-CP) to Revoke Certificates or halt operation even if the audited party is planning to take action.